Geometry Wars (PC) Thoughts

 Being a fan of the Xbox 360 original, I wanted to give my short impressions.
 Basically, you get what’s already on the 360 platform.
 An extremely hard old-school shooter that has an amazing style.
 Just make sure to bring your extra large balls to this affair, my dear readers.
 Geo Wars is not for the faint of heart.

 But I wanted to focus on something else for this post.
-In the PC version, the online Leaderboards are not included. → Read the rest
+In the PC version, the online Leaderboards are not included.
+Although this is a cool feature that many people will probably miss, I find that I love not having them around.

 Xbox to make its first dollar in 2008